-One of the objective of the UMR-ACUHO Assessment and Information Management Committee is to become more visible and utilized by our member institutions.
+One of the objectives of the UMR-ACUHO Assessment and Information Management Committee is to become more visible and utilized by our member institutions.
 One of the ways to do this is to let everyone know what research and information we have gathered over the years.
 This bibliography is a complete set of the research the committee has accomplished since 1984.
 Contact the Assessment and Information Management Chair for specific surveys listed in this bibliography.

 A listing of our research project titles is available here: UMR ACUHO Past Research

-Chloé Smith, University of Nebraska at Omaha
+Chloé Smith (Chair), University of Nebraska at Omaha

-Klare Armstrong, University of Wisconsin - LaCrosse
+Becky Schwartz, University of Wisconsin - Stevens Point